West Cumbria

 Huge numbers of Pubco tenants failed to survive financially and many are said to have lost everything.

-Unlike the big brewers of yesteryear, it is reported that Pubcos were less selective as to who they signed up, as long as the new tenant came up with the required cash input to effectively buy the lease.
+Unlike the big brewers of yesteryear, it is reported that some Pubcos were less selective as to who they signed up, as long as the new tenant came up with the required cash input to effectively buy the lease.

 There may well be some decent smaller brewers who lease off their pubs on very favourable terms, but they are probably few and far between.